-Kids Walk is committed to beating pediatric cancers.
+Kids Walk is committed to beating all pediatric cancers.

 2018 Was a Record-Breaking Year

 Every dollar raised gives the doctors at the Department of Pediatrics at Memorial Sloan Kettering Cancer Center (MSK) the power to make a difference in the lives of kids with cancer.
-In 2018, Kids Walk participants and donors came together and raised $1.3 million for pediatric cancer research — totaling more than $6 million since 2001, with more than $3 million in the last three years.
+In 2018 alone, Kids Walk participants and donors came together and raised $1.3 million for pediatric cancer research.
+In total, Kids Walk has raised more than $6 million since 2001, with more than $3 million raised in the last three years.
 Thanks to the dedication and hard work of supporters of all ages, we’re one step closer to beating pediatric cancers.

 Only 4% of the National Cancer Institute’s research budget is dedicated to pediatric cancers.
-That’s where the Kids Walk community comes in!
+That’s why there’s such a desperate need for additional funding.
+This is where the Kids Walk community comes in!
 100% of donations made to Kids Walk fund research at Memorial Sloan Kettering’s Department of Pediatrics to find new and better treatments for kids with cancer.

 MSK Pediatrics is home to a game-changing precision oncology program.
 MSK treats more children with cancer than any other hospital in the United States, and its researchers are now offering to sequence the genomes of every one of them.